 Boax blends the deep, rich, and woody flavors of classic Pakistan/Afghanistan hemp with the unique potency of modern US varietals.

-Boax CBD Hemp Flowers
+Boax CBD Hemp Flower Review

 As a hybrid strain, Boax hemp flowers strike a fine balance between Indica and Sativa, possessing properties of both.
 The strain emits strong woody scents and, depending on the phenotype, it can switch between energetic and sedating effects.